 If you have any of these symptoms, see your GP.

 Your GP will ask about your symptoms and examine you.
-He or she will also ask you about your medical history.
+They will also ask you about your medical and family history.

-Your GP may ask for a sample of your faeces to check for a bacterial infection.
-He or she will take a blood test to look for anaemia and signs of inflammation.
+Your GP may ask for a sample of your stool (faeces) to see if you have a bacterial infection.
+They may also check for something called faecal calprotectin – a substance which suggests you have an inflammatory bowel condition like Crohn’s disease.
+Your GP will also take a blood sample to look for anaemia and signs of inflammation.

-Your GP may refer you to a gastroenterologist (a doctor who specialises in identifying and treating conditions that affect the digestive system) for more tests.
+Your GP may refer you to a gastroenterologist (a doctor who specialises in identifying and treating conditions that affect your digestive system) for more tests.
 These may include the following.

 - A colonoscopy.
-Your doctor will insert a narrow, flexible, tube-like telescopic camera, called an endoscope, through your rectum (back passage) and into your bowel.
-This will enable your doctor to look inside your bowel and take samples of tissue for testing in a laboratory.
+Your doctor will insert a narrow, flexible, tube-like telescopic camera, called an endoscope, through your back passage (rectum) and into your bowel.
+They can then look inside your bowel and take tissue samples that can be tested in a laboratory.

-There isn't a cure for Crohn's disease but there are treatments to help ease your symptoms and prevent complications.
+Crohn's disease can’t be cured.
+But there are treatments you can try to help ease your symptoms and prevent complications.
 The treatment you have will depend on how severe your condition is.
 If your condition is mild, you may not need any treatment.

-Medicines can help to prevent a flare-up or ease your symptoms of Crohn’s disease.
+Medicines can help to prevent a flare-up or ease your symptoms.
+It’s important to keep taking any medicines you’ve been prescribed to keep your symptoms under control.
 You may need to go into hospital for treatment if you have severe symptoms during a flare-up.

 The main treatments are listed below.
 You may need to have just one, or a combination of these.

-- Corticosteroids (such as prednisolone, hydrocortisone and beclometasone).
-These are very effective but are usually only used for a short time during a flare-up.
-This is because they can cause side-effects such as diabetes, infections, cataracts, acne and osteoporosis.
-Immunosuppressants (such as azathioprine, mercaptopurine, ciclosporin and methotrexate) suppress your immune system and reduce inflammation but they may also increase your risk of infection.
+- Corticosteroids (such as prednisolone and budesonide).
+These ease inflammation, but you usually only take them for a short time during a flare-up.
+This is because they can cause side-effects such as diabetes, infections, cataracts, high blood pressure and osteoporosis.
+Immunosuppressants (such as azathioprine, mercaptopurine and methotrexate).
+These dampen down your immune system and reduce inflammation, but they may make you more likely to catch infections.

-- Biological therapies (such as infliximab or adalimumab).
-Your doctor will usually only prescribe you these if your symptoms are severe and other treatments haven't worked for you.
+- Biological therapies (such as infliximab, vedolizumab or adalimumab).
+Your doctor will usually only prescribe these if your symptoms don’t settle with other treatments.

+Your doctor may also suggest that you take medicines to ease specific symptoms, such as diarrhoea or cramping pains.
 If you need pain relief, you can take over-the-counter painkillers, such as paracetamol.
-Don't take non-steroidal anti-inflammatory medicines (NSAIDs), such as ibuprofen or aspirin.
-These can cause a flare-up of Crohn's disease.
-Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist or your doctor for advice.
+Don't take non-steroidal anti-inflammatory medicines (NSAIDs), such as ibuprofen or aspirin, as these can make your symptoms worse.
+Always read the patient information leaflet that comes with your medicine.
+If you have any questions, ask your pharmacist or doctor for advice.

-Eight out of 10 people with Crohn's disease may need to have an operation at some point in their life.
-Some people may need several operations to treat Crohn’s disease.
+Eight out of 10 people with Crohn's disease need to have an operation at some point in their life.
+Some people may need several operations to treat their symptoms and any complications.

-The exact reasons why you may develop Crohn’s disease aren't fully understood at present.
-However, your family history may play a role and increase your risk of getting it.
-Up to four in 10 people who have Crohn’s disease have a close relative who also has the condition.
-It’s thought that an abnormal immune reaction to certain bacteria or viruses in your bowel may cause the condition if you’re at increased risk.
+It’s not clear why some people develop Crohn’s disease and others don’t, but your family history may increase your risk.
+Up to one in five people with Crohn’s disease have a close relative who also has the condition.
+It’s thought that people who are at an increased risk of Crohn’s disease have an abnormal immune reaction to certain bacteria or viruses in their bowel.

-You may also be more likely to develop Crohn’s disease if you:
+You may also be more likely to develop Crohn’s disease if you smoke.

 Complications of Crohn’s disease include the following.

 - A fissure.
-This is a tear in the wall of your anus which can hurt and bleed when you go to the toilet.
+This is a tear in the wall of your anus that can hurt and bleed when you go to the toilet.

 - A narrowing (stricture) in your bowel.
-This develops when scar tissue builds up after inflammation and it can partially or completely block your bowel.
-This can cause pain, vomiting and swelling in your abdomen.
+A stricture can block part or all of your bowel.
+It can cause pain, vomiting and swelling in your tummy.

 - An abscess (collection of pus).
-If the inflammation from Crohn’s disease affects the full thickness of your bowel wall, it's possible for a hole to develop.
-If this happens, the contents of your bowel can leak through it and cause an abscess.
-The abscess may then spread either through to your skin or into a nearby part of your body.
+If inflammation causes an ulcer in your bowel wall, a hole may develop there.
+The contents of your bowel can leak through the hole and cause an abscess.
+The abscess may then spread through to your skin or into a nearby part of your body.
 This can cause a fistula.

 - A fistula.
 This is an abnormal connection between a hole in your bowel and the surrounding tissues.
 A fistula can develop between two parts of your bowel, or between your bowel and other parts of your body.
 This may be your bladder, vagina (in women) or skin.

 - Malnutrition and anaemia.
-Damage to your bowel can affect how well your body is able to absorb vitamins and minerals from your food.
+Damage to your bowel can affect how well your body absorbs vitamins and minerals, especially iron, folic acid and vitamin B12, from food.

 - Bowel cancer.
 Crohn's disease increases your risk of developing bowel cancer.
-See our frequently asked questions for more information.
+See our FAQ on Bowel cancer risk for more information.